 We recognize revenue upon purchase by customers at our retail store locations or upon shipment for orders placed through our website as both title and risk of loss have transferred.
-Revenue is recorded net of estimated and actual sales returns and deductions for coupon redemptions and other promotions.
+Revenue is recorded net of estimated and actual sales returns and deductions for promotions.

-Revenue is not recorded on sale of gift cards.
+Revenue is not recorded on the sale of gift cards.
 A current liability is recorded upon sale, and revenue is recognized when the gift card is redeemed for merchandise.
 The amount of the gift card liability is determined taking into account our estimate of the portion of gift cards that will not be redeemed or recovered ("gift card breakage").
 Gift card breakage is recognized as revenue after 24 months, at which time the likelihood of redemption is considered remote based on our historical redemption data.

 Our revenue recognition accounting methodology contains uncertainties because it requires management to make assumptions regarding future sales returns and the amount and timing of gift cards projected to be redeemed by gift card recipients.
 Our estimate of the amount and timing of sales returns and gift cards to be redeemed is based primarily on historical transaction experience.
-We have not made any material changes in the accounting methodology used to measure sales returns or recognize revenue for our gift card program during the past three fiscal years.